A Short Survey on Sense-Annotated Corpora: Analysis

 \pgfplotsset{ yticklabel style={/pgf/number format/fixed}, }

-As can be seen in Figure \ref{fig:polvsent}, where we renormalized the average polysemy (i.e. ambiguity level) and the average entropy scores, datasets with lower or higher degree of polysemy tend to be also more entropic.
-On the other hand, datasets with lower leves of ambiguity tend to have more skewed distributions and consequently a lower entropy.
+To gain insights on the features of each sense-annotated corpora, we provide a small analysis on the entropy and ambiguity levels.
+Figure \ref{fig:polvsent} shows the average ambiguity of a dataset (x axis) with respect to the average entropy (y axis) of the lemma annotations therein\footnote{Average ambiguity and entropy values shown in Table \ref{tab:stats} are normalized by the sum of all ambiguity or entropy values.}.
+As can be observed, datasets with higher degree of ambiguity tend to be also more entropic with MASC-WSA being the corpus with the least skewed sense distributions.\footnote{The high entropy of MASC-WSA may also be attributed to the specific selection of the vocabulary, which was decided by a committee from WordNet and FrameNet management teams.} On the other hand, datasets with lower levels of ambiguity tend to have more unbalanced distributions and consequently a lower degree of entropy.
 For instance, EuroSense, which was automatically-constructed, have the most similar entropy to that of SemCor and SemEval datasets, which were manually-curated.
-On the other hand, OMSTI is the corpus with higher entropy.
-This finding seems reasonable inasmuch the approach is limited to adding examples to words that are already covered by SemCor without any control over the number of new sentences added to each word sense.
-In the other extreme, we note that SenseDefs is the dataset with the lowest entropy.
-Going more in-depth we observed that SenseDefs contains many unambiguous named entities, i.e., containing a single sense in its underlying sense inventory BabelNet.
+We note that SenseDefs is the dataset with the lowest entropy.
+Going more in-depth we observed that, due to its nature, SenseDefs contains a large number of unambiguous named entities, i.e., containing a single sense in its underlying sense inventory BabelNet.